Google News

 Personal intelligence integration

-In January 2026, Google added a personal intelligence feature to AI Mode, available to AI Pro and AI Ultra subscribers on an opt-in basis.
-The feature allows AI Mode to draw on data from Gmail and Google Photos to personalise responses — for example, suggesting travel options based on email itineraries or recommending products consistent with past purchase history.
+The January 2026 update allows AI Mode to draw on data from Gmail and Google Photos to personalise responses, for example suggesting travel options based on email itineraries or recommending products consistent with past purchase history.
+The feature is opt-in and requires an AI Pro or AI Ultra subscription.

 The structural shift